yedpodtrzitko/godot-docs/classes/class_array.rst

 Array
 =====

-A generic array datatype.
+A built-in data structure that holds a sequence of elements.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-A generic array that can contain several elements of any type, accessible by a numerical index starting at 0.
-Negative indices can be used to count from the back, like in Python (-1 is the last element, -2 is the second to last, etc.).
+An array data structure that can contain a sequence of elements of any type.
+Elements are accessed by a numerical index starting at 0.
+Negative indices are used to count from the back (-1 is the last element, -2 is the second to last, etc.).

 \ **Example:**\